Co-Sleeping or Bedsharing increases the risk of SIDS:

-Under the BabeSafe® Cot Life 2000 Protocol, co-sleeping/bedsharing between adults and babies must not occur under any circumstances - your baby must sleep in their own separate bassinet/crib on a BabeSafe®-wrapped mattress and using the specified bedding for a wrapped mattress (see the Bedding Instructions).
+Under the BabeSafe/Cot Life 2000 Protocol, co-sleeping/bedsharing between adults and babies must not occur under any circumstances.
+Your baby must sleep in their own separate bassinet/playpen/crib on a BabeSafe®-wrapped mattress and using the specified bedding for a wrapped mattress (see our Bedding Instructions).

-Please note that until such time as the baby's mattress can be wrapped in a BabeSafe® cover, having the baby sleep in your adult-sized bed is not an option.
-Bed-Sharing between adults and babies poses serious crib death risk (and probably accounts for around one-half of all US SIDS/crib deaths).
+Please note that until such time as your baby's mattress can be wrapped with a BabeSafe® cover, having the baby sleep in your adult-sized bed is not an option.
+Ask us for our Interim Instructions on what you can do until your BabeSafe® mattress cover can come in the mail.
+Bedsharing between adults and babies poses a serious crib death risk (and accounts for more than one-half of all United States SIDS/crib deaths).

-If you wish to breastfeed the baby in your bedroom, do this sitting upright in a chair, and when nursing is over return the baby to their own separate crib to continue sleeping on the BabeSafe®-wrapped mattress.
-Use only 100% cotton blankets and swaddling.
+If you wish to breastfeed your baby in your bedroom, do this sitting upright in a chair.
+When nursing is over return your baby to their own separate bassinet/crib/co-sleeper to continue sleeping on their BabeSafe®-wrapped mattress.
+Use only 100% cotton blankets and non-padded swaddling.

 The BabeSafe protocol is issued for the wrapping of infant-sized mattresses and specifically for the purpose of crib death prevention.
 The protocol is not issued for wrapping mattresses larger than infant-sized or for wider medical/environmental purposes.
 Therefore BabeSafe® covers are not manufactured in youth mattress or adult mattress sizes.